 The pamphlet also criticizes the film’s political finale.
 Sidney Hook asserts that the Soviets would never demand that the U.S. bomb one of its own cities to even the score.
-Hook suggests that the Russians would instead demand a full strategic withdrawal of U.S. forces all over the world, and other diplomatic & political concessions.
+He suggests that the Russians would instead demand a full strategic withdrawal of U.S. forces all over the world, and other diplomatic & political concessions.
 This prediction of ‘what the Soviets would do’ reads like one of Dr. Groteschele’s ideological projections, that all conclude with a recommendation to attack first and accept a few million nuclear casualties.
 I now know more about Sidney Hook’s general outlook.
 His other notable political book was Heresy, Yes-Conspiracy, No. According to Wikipedia, it provided “perhaps the most influential justification for firing Communists and suspected Communists from university and schools in the early 1950s.”

 The Criterion Collection’s Blu-ray of Fail Safe is said to be a new 4K digital restoration.
 It looks great in this HD scan, that restores the semi-docu look of cameraman Gerald Hirschfeld (The Incident, Last Summer).
 I’ve seen the picture innumerable times over the years, mostly in so-so open-matte prints that compromise Hirschfeld’s handsome compositions.
 The show’s distinctive look has been recovered.
 Its sound editing is almost as good.